Eisenwave/voxel-compression-docs/src/rle/space_filling_curves.md

 In fact, they became more redundant when using the latter space-filling curves.
 This phenomenon was investigated and explained by demonstrating that only the number of transitions affects the number of markers and thus the data size for bitwise formats.
+In particular, *Z-Order Curves* negatively impact the number of transitions.

-In total, we were able to achieve an improvement using *Hilbert Curves* and *In-Band* over the previously best method, *Compact Binvox* with *Nested Iteration*.
+In total, we were able to achieve a reduction of 13% in data size using *Hilbert Curves* and *In-Band* over the previously best method, *Compact Binvox* with *Nested Iteration*.
-Unfortunately, the computational effort of *Hilbert Curves* makes it questionable whether this method should be used.
+Unfortunately, the computational effort of *Hilbert Curves* puts into question whether a use of this method is desired.